ahbucknell/mpmi-poster/README.md

 <sup>4</sup>Institute for Protein Design, University of Washington, Seattle, WA, United States of America.<br>
 <sup>5</sup>Norwich Institute for Sustainable Development, School of Global Development, University of East Anglia, Norwich, NR4 7TJ, United Kingdom.

+## Conference events
+The other half of this project is being led and presented by Dr. Yuxuan Xi.
+Check out his poster (P-193) in Poster Session 2 on Wesneday, 16 July.

+I'll be presenting both halves of this project during the Engineering Plant-microbe Traits concurrent session at 10:50 on Thursday 17 July.
 ## Resources
 - Link to abstract
 - Link to poster PDF